-The GPX 5000 and GPX 4800 have three Auto Tracking Speed options: Slow, Medium & Fast.
+The GPX-4500 has three Auto Tracking Speed options: Slow, Medium & Fast.

 The preferred Tracking Speed is the slowest speed which keeps up with the variability of the ground mineralisation.
 You should gradually increase from Slow Tracking Speed, Medium Tracking Speed, then Fast Tracking Speed as required.